s2t2/sbsim/README.md

 #### Sorting Imports

-The `pyink` formatter doesn't properly sort local module imports (it mixes them in with packages), so for proper sorting of the "smart_control" imports, we are using `isort`:
+The `pyink` formatter doesn't properly sort local module imports (it mixes them in with packages), so for proper sorting of the "smart_control" imports, we are using `isort`.

+The import sorter will run automatically as a pre-commit hook (see "Pre-commit Hooks" section below for more information and setup instructions).

+Additionally, for contributors using the VS Code text editor, we have added a VS Code workspace [settings configuration file](.vscode/settings.json) to run the import sorter on file save.
+NOTE: this requires the [`ms-python.isort` extension](https://marketplace.visualstudio.com/items?itemName=ms-python.isort) for VS Code.

+If you would like to run the import sorter manually:

 ```sh
 # sort all the files: